emqx/eip/active/0026-message-validation.md

 ### Message filter

-Message filtering can be achieved by confugring message validation rule to drop invalid messages.
+Message filtering can be achieved by configuring message validation rule to drop invalid messages.

 ## Design